 We are committed to using the iTrent process to record and review development.
 Where this is not possible, for instance where staff only work for a few hours per week and do not have access to the corporate systems, then appropriate recording systems are used.

-All tutors are required to keep and share with us a CPD Record for the current year.
+All tutors are required to keep and share with us a CPD Record for the current year, you are expected to record up to 20% of CPD against your teaching hours.
 Whilst we do not insist on a particular format for recording CPD a suggested format is outlined as Appendix A.

 We recognise the value of tutors passing on their knowledge from CPD activities to other colleagues.
 The feedback form for cascading training is outlined as Appendix B.